How To Maximise Your Redundancy Entitlements

 • Decline in the business’ financial performance.

-• Closure, relocation or restructure of business.
+• Closure, relocation or restructuring of business.

 A redundancy can be forced or voluntary.